popular dining & entertainment districts

 Newport on the Levee

 Whether you have a big group or just a small gang, Newport on the Levee – and its surrounding historic blocks – are guaranteed to have something for everyone.
 From gourmet ice cream to stand-up comedy, a 20-screen multiplex to live local music, bowling to arcade games – even the incredible Newport Aquarium – all in a lively riverfront entertainment center with over a dozen great dining and drinking establishments.
-Italian, Mexican, seafood, gourmet pizza & grilled cheese – it’s all here.
+Italian, Cuban, BBQ, delicious coffees and refreshing cocktails, it's all here.
 And just adjacent you’ll find the first authentic Hofbrauhaus in America, modeled after its legendary 400-year old forerunner in Munich.

 How many U.S. cities have erected a dynamic, entirely new entertainment, residential and business district bordered by two professional sports stadiums and a 45-acre riverfront park?
 One – and The Banks, an epic urban mix of bars, brewpubs, restaurants, retail and museums nestled between the glittering Cincinnati skyline and the gleaming Ohio River – is just a bridge away from NKY.

 Upscale steaks and fine wine?
 Check.
 Sushi and cocktails?
 Got it.
-Pasta and pizza?
+Waffles and slushies - with our without liquor?
 Si.
 Gourmet burgers and craft beers?
 By the hundreds.
 Tacos or pork belly?
 Oh yeah.
 All in a lively, walkable setting with a surprise around every corner and one of America’s newest and grandest urban parks as its front lawn.

-Sprinkled among this 19th century National Register Historic District in downtown Covington is a sampling of Northern Kentucky’s most eclectic cafes, bistros, bars and pubs offering everything from Cajun to Korean, burgers to beet salads, local craft beers to fine Kentucky bourbons.
+Sprinkled among this 19th century National Register Historic District in downtown Covington is a sampling of Northern Kentucky’s most eclectic cafes, bistros, bars and pubs offering everything from tacos to sushi, burgers to beet salads, gourmet dining and late-night pizza, local craft beers to fine Kentucky bourbons.
 In Mainstrasse Village you’ll discover a distinctive array of options for almost any taste, several with an emphasis on the freshest, local, farm-to-table sources.
 This authentic German village also features a wide selection of shops, galleries, music venues and plays host to numerous annual festivals, holiday celebrations, pub crawls, antiques markets and more.

 Anchored at its northern tip by its namesake Roebling Suspension Bridge, the historic area offers an eclectic array of restaurants, coffee shops, cafes and taverns all in a walkable distance to the scenic bridge itself.
 What’ll you find there?
-Casual American, steaks & seafood, classic comfort food [including nine varieties of award-winning mac and cheese!], an authentic Irish pub, a quaint coffee shop in a bookstore, and a casual sports bar just to name a few – all within in a few blocks of charming, restored 19th century buildings.
+Casual American, steaks & seafood, an authentic Irish pub, a quaint coffee shop in a bookstore, and a sports bar featuring smoked meats and a whole lotta bourbon, just to name a few – all within in a few blocks of charming, restored 19th century buildings.